gillchristian/wallp/readme.md

 # wallp

-Change your wallpaper from the console.
+Change your wallpaper from the terminal.

 ## Install